-You can do this by taking IELTS or TOEFL exams or by attending a pre-sessional programme in our English Language Centre.
+You can do this by taking IELTS exams or by attending a pre-sessional programme in our English Language Centre.

 Prospective international students are eligible for a number of scholarships.
 Most of these are for postgraduate taught students.
 Departments may also offer specific scholarships for their students.
 Find out more about Scholarships and Bursaries.